kekeli92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function checks for lowercase character
+This function checks for lowercase charcter